ferouzewere/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the [Log](log.md) with the day's progress and provide a link so that others can see my progress.
+5. If you're new to  most of the Front End programming langyages, spend the fist 30 days of this challenge to familiarise with the concepts.
+The rest of the days will be spent on developing real presentable projects that solve real world problems.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
+6. I will work on real projects, facing real challenges.
+The time spent doing tutorials, should be minimal.

 ## Ideas to make this challenge more effective